edamame-course/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

 ### Overarching Goal
 * This tutorial will contribute towards an understanding of quantitative analyses of **metagenome data**
+* It focuses on estimating abundances of reads to an assembled reference.

 ### Learning Objectives
 * Understanding how to estimate abundances of reads in a representative gene reference